"Why Quiet Hour" Video Transcript

 Plus, in addition to standard Quiet Hour, you can offer variations of it.
 The training explains how to offer variations like:

-· Quiet Bird Watching
+· Quiet Birdwatching

 · Quiet Nature Art

-· Quiet movement
+· Quiet Picnic

 · Quiet Stargazing